Mark your calendar to attend Winter Advising & Orientation. Come experience the many important opportunities awaiting you…

 1. Make Your Reservation for Winter Advising and Orientation

-Plan to attend Winter Advising and Orientation on Monday, January 6, 2014.
-You will participate in academic advising, learn about class searches and graduation requirements, register for your winter quarter courses, become familiar with academic policies and campus resources, and connect with other new students.
+Plan to attend Winter Advising and Orientation on Tuesday, January 3rd, 2017.
+You will participate in academic advising, learn about class searches and graduation requirements, receive course registration information, become familiar with academic policies and campus resources, and connect with other new students.

 Visit the Freshmen Reservations page for more information and to make your reservation.
 Once your reservation is processed, you will be sent a confirmation via e-mail with additional schedule information and instructions.